← Back Published on

 Section 2: Who Goes There?

 Ligotti ties this sense of the uncanny to popular tropes in supernatural horror.
 Vampires and zombies, for example, inspire a sense of the uncanny because they remind us that our bodies are “…clockwork processes, mechanisms, rather than immutable beings unchangeable at heart.”
 Our minds may be extinguished, but our bodies carry on, governed by appetites beyond our control.
 So, too, are we reminded by films like “The Invasion of the Body Snatchers” and “The Thing” that our bodies are not proprietary manifestations of unique consciousness.
 We are merely bags of flesh and germs, which can replaced, moved out, or devoured at whim.
 When we recognize this fact, we are left with the dreadful realization that Life will go on as if we had never existed.
-In other words, our nonexistence trumps every solipsistic dream we held.

 Ligotti argues that there is nothing special about any of us, beyond our fervent desire to delude ourselves into believing we are special.
 To progress towards self-realization, we must first strip away our slavish devotion to faith, family, and country, which cloud our mind with false importance.
 “Any progress toward the salvation of humanity will probably begin from the bottom---when our gods have been devalued to the status of refrigerator magnets or lawn ornaments,” he writes.
 He returns to the topic of religion in the section below.